Alastocracy/python-training-project/README.md

-# Hey look, a door!
+# The Tower!
-Welcome to my Python Project, an adventure game with doors and rooms and things in them!
+Welcome to my Python Project, a text based tower dungeon where you defeat enemies to acend floors and eventually reach the top of the tower where you will be crowned champion.
 <br>To run the game, use 'python3 start.py' in your terminal.
 <br>Good luck!